LostArtefacts/TRX/docs/trx/lua/reference/QUERY.md

     - <a id="query.NamedQuery.best" name="query.NamedQuery.best"></a>[lua]`namedquery:best()`
       The ids tied for the best [`by_name`](#query.NamedQuery.by_name) score: one for a name only one thing answers to, the whole group for a group name.
 Without a [`by_name`](#query.NamedQuery.by_name), every matching id.

-      Returns: table.
-A list of integers.
+      Returns: a list of integer.

     - <a id="query.NamedQuery.by_name" name="query.NamedQuery.by_name"></a>[lua]`namedquery:by_name(name)`
       Ranks rather than filters: matches the way a player types a name, forgivingly, and orders what survives the rest of the query best first.
 Some of a domain's narrowings are also searchable groups, so their own name matches every member.